 Colorectal Cancer Screening / Colonoscopy

 Colon cancer remains one of the most common cancers in the U.S. It can be deadly when found at late stages, but if found early it often can be cured.
-Colonoscopy is an outpatient procedure that can be used to look for early cancer or polyps that may become cancer.
-Polyps can be removed during colonoscopy.
+Colonoscopy is an outpatient procedure that can be used to look for early cancer or colon polyps that may become cancer.
+Colon polyps can be removed during colonoscopy.

 Who should have a colonoscopy?

 - Any adult age 50 or older should have colon cancer screening.
 Colonoscopy currently is the most comprehensive colon cancer screening test.

 - If you have a family history of colon cancer or polyps, please let us or your doctor know, as you may be due for a colonoscopy before age 50.

 - If you have had a colonoscopy, the date to repeat the test will depend on the results of the previous colonoscopy, in addition to family history of colon cancer or colon polyps.